tamimcm416/product_injury/README.md

 </br>

 ## Technical Details
-Data prep was completed using Python in JupyterLab. </br>
+Data prep was completed using Python in JupyterLab.
+Data visualization was done in Tableau.</br>

 | Tool / Library  | Version |